ALBA-Synchrotron/apg/README.md

 2. [Get the source tarball](recipe.Get_the_source_tarball.md)
 3. [Create local packaging git repo with dh_make](recipe.Create_local_packaging_git_repo_with_dh_make.md)
 4. Proceed as in Workflow B-4 and next

+## TODO list

+The following things still need to done regarding this guide:
+- Add example for a C++ DS
+- Add example for a driver
+- Add example for "maintenance"
+- Add workflows diagram
+- Implement CI for packaging (and review the workflows accordingly)
+- Automate calling dupload automatically on tag
+- Document configuration and usage of watch files